fhamborg/Giveme5W1H/README.md

 core_nlp_host = 'localhost:9000'
 ```

+## ScriptUsage
+GiveMe5W can read and write news in a json format (https://github.com/fhamborg/news-please/blob/master/newsplease/examples/sample.json)[example]

+Files can be processed like a stream (parse_documents_simple.py) or can be loaded in advance and kept in the (parse_documents.py).
+Because of the long execution time of CoreNLP,
+it is possible to cache the result on the filesystem to speed up multiple run.
+The raw results are attached to each document under clp_result.

+## RESTapi
-For the RESTapi it is also possible to network config:
+For the RESTapi it is possible to config the network:
 ```python
 # basic configuration of the rest api
 app = Flask(__name__)